jam1garner/gambino-gunshot-gainer/README.md

 ### Install:

-1. Download the crx from the releases folder
+1. Download the zip from the releases folder and extract it anywhere (or download the repository)
 2. Go to chrome://extensions/ in Chrome
-3. Drag and drop the CRX onto the page
+3. Check "Developer Mode"
-4. Click "Add Extension" on the alert that pops up
+4. Click "Add Unpacked Extension" and select the plugin.

+CRX installation may not work atm.

 ### Thanks to:
 * UltraMario - Help making the audio sound not awful